-Christendom College offers a residential Graduate Summer Program for those students who wish to pursue graduate theological studies during the summer.
-It is held at the main Christendom College campus just outside of Front Royal, Virginia, enabling people from all over the United States and abroad to attend the Christendom Graduate School.
-This program is popular with students who are not able to move to the Northern Virginia area for the regular (fall/spring) graduate program, and with teachers and others who have summers off from work.
-Many of the fall/spring graduate students also attend the Summer Program, accelerating their studies by going year-round; similarly, many online/distance students attend the Summer Program in order to experience the Christendom academic community.
+Christendom College offers residential Graduate Summer Courses for those students who wish to pursue graduate theological studies during the summer.
+They are held at the main Christendom College campus just outside of Front Royal, Virginia, enabling people from all over the United States and abroad to attend the Christendom Graduate School.
+These courses are popular with students who are not able to move to the Northern Virginia area for the regular (fall/spring) graduate courses, and with teachers and others who have summers off from work.
+Many of the fall/spring graduate students also attend the Summer Courses, accelerating their studies by going year-round; similarly, many online/distance students attend the Summer Courses in order to experience the Christendom academic community.

-The Christendom Graduate School Summer Program runs for six weeks, ending the last week of July.
+The Christendom Graduate School Summer Courses run for six weeks, ending the last week of July.
 A full cycle of courses is offered each summer.
-Both the Master of Arts in Theological Studies degree and the Apostolic Catechetical Diploma may be earned at the Summer Program, over the course of at least four summers.
-Some summer students supplement the summer program by taking online courses during the fall and spring semesters.
+Both the Master of Arts in Theological Studies degree and the Apostolic Catechetical Diploma may be earned at the Summer Courses, over the course of at least four summers.
+Some summer students supplement the summer academics by taking online courses during the fall and spring semesters.
 The beautiful riverside campus with its full range of recreational possibilities provides a perfect milieu for the study, prayer, and good times that make up Christian academic community life.

 Vita Consecrata Institute